 Things To Do In Croton-On-Hudson, NY

-Women wore empire waist dresses, furniture featured ionic columns, and people read the classics.
+Women wore empire waist dresses.
+Furniture featured ionic columns.
+And people read the classics.
 Half the Manor’s furniture belonged to the Van Cortlandt’s, and the other half “museum quality,” which makes this particular historic site unique.

-Like Downton Abby, the kitchen downstairs was the engine that drove the Estate; house staff preserved foods, made medicines and even concocted the Master’s favorite cologne.
+Like Downton Abby, the kitchen downstairs was the engine that drove the Estate.
+House staff preserved foods, made medicines and even concocted the Master’s favorite cologne.

 Ask to see the recipe for Pierre Van Cortlandt’s custom fragrance (alcohol, lavender, lemon and herbs) – ready made and available for purchase in the gift shop.
 Walk a gravel path behind the house to find the more austere 1729 tenant farmhouse and Ferry House/Tavern.

-SEE: New Croton Dam at Croton Gorge Park- heading down a gravel road off of Route 129, this engineering marvel appears like a fortress wall from the mind of J.R.R.
+Heading down a gravel road off of Route 129 in Croton-On-Hudson, this engineering marvel appears like a fortress wall from the mind of J.R.R.
 Tolkien.

 A wall of rough-hewn granite blocks, 2,188 feet across and as high as a 25 story building, holds back 19 million gallons of water from a reservoir that serves New York City 22 miles to the south.
 Its massive spillway, incorporating natural boulders and man-made curved and terraced stair-steps, seems like something out of King Hammurabi’s Hanging Gardens.
 Stunning.
 Dawn to dusk, $10 parking fee, check website for dates.

 Thirty years ago the stench from fetid, polluted Hudson River water repelled even locals.
-Now, the Hudson is pristine and the 508-acre Croton Point Park, pillowed with greenery, laced with beaches, is a magnet for picnickers, kite-fliers, fishermen, hikers, and yes, swimmers who take advantage of riveting views.
+Now, the Hudson is pristine.
+And the 508-acre Croton Point Park, pillowed with greenery, laced with beaches, is a magnet for picnickers, kite-fliers, fishermen, hikers, and yes, swimmers, who take advantage of riveting views.

-If you find bricks stamped I.X.L. that was also Underhill’s, who bragged that he “excelled” at this brick-making gig.
-Like beachcombers scanning the shoreline for treasure, there are people who come to Croton-On-Hudson just to collect these bricks (check www.brickcollecting.com for more information about this esoteric community).
+If you find bricks stamped I.X.L., that was also Underhill’s, who bragged that he “excelled” at this brick-making gig.
+Like beachcombers scanning the shoreline for treasure, there are people who come to Croton-On-Hudson just to collect these bricks.
+(Check www.brickcollecting.com for more information about this esoteric community).

 Where To Eat In Croton-On-Hudson NY

 Not only does this funky anti-Starbucks coffee spot sell cups of java – it roasts its own, too.
-With 20 blends to choose from ($13-$14/lb), it might take you awhile to decide what you’d like, but in any case, take your caffeinated beverage to a big upholstered chair, sink in and recharge.
+With 20 blends to choose from, it might take you awhile to decide what you’d like.
+In any case, take your caffeinated beverage to a big upholstered chair, sink in, and recharge.

 Where To Stay In Croton-On-Hudson, NY